Dogs and Caffeine: Why It's Important to Keep Your Pup Caffeine-Free

 Some symptoms of caffeine toxicity in dogs can include:

 The severity of these symptoms depends on the amount of caffeine ingested and the size of the dog.
-Smaller dogs are more susceptible to caffeine toxicity than larger dogs, as they have a lower body weight and are more sensitive to the effects of caffeine.
+Smaller dogs are more susceptible to caffeine toxicity than larger dogs, because of their lower body weight.

 Can Caffeine Be Lethal for Dogs?

-Yes, caffeine can be lethal for dogs especially if they ingest a large amount.
-The toxic dose of caffeine for dogs is about 9 milligrams per pound of body weight, which means that a small dog can be severely affected by just one cup of coffee.
-The lethal dose of caffeine for dogs is higher than the toxic dose, but it can vary depending on the size and health of the dog.
+Caffeine can absolutely be lethal to dogs, especially if they ingest a large amount.
+The toxic dose of caffeine for a dog is about 9mg per pound of body weight, meaning that a small dog can be affected severely by just 1 cup.
+The lethal dose is higher than the toxic dose but varies depending on the size of the dog and their health.

 How Can You Keep Your Dog Caffeine-Free?